Red One Story

 Movie Details

-The idea of a mythical world hidden from people's eyes wasn't bad, but it deserved a bit more attention because it seemed designed only for the film's heroes.
-Also, the unique power of Santa Claus cannot protect its owner from being kidnapped, which is a little strange, but the filmmakers didn't need depth or accuracy in such a film.
+The idea of a mythical world hidden from people's eyes wasn't bad, but it deserved more attention because it seemed designed only for the film's heroes.
+Also, the unique power of Santa Claus can't protect its owner from being kidnapped, which is a little strange, but the filmmakers didn't need depth or accuracy in such a film.
 They were aiming for adventure and excitement, which were also limited and came in intervals.

 The other thing is, what will she gain from all of this?

-The cost of making a movie like this is somewhat exaggerated, even with its many stars.
+The cost of making a movie like this is somewhat overstated, even with its many stars.
 The final result was weak and unsatisfying to viewers, who expected a story with depth, excitement, action, and adventure.
 Instead, it focused only on the last, lacking quality, and dropped to an average level.

 note